-On a recent whale watching trip, I asked one of the guides about how whales breastfeed underwater.
-His answer intrigued me, so I conducted further research into this when I got back to shore.
+On a recent whale-watching trip, I asked one of the guides about how whales breastfeed underwater.
+His answer intrigued me, so I conducted further research on this when I returned to shore.

 Whales have inverted nipples inside mammary slits.
 When the calf is ready to feed, they dive underneath the mother and nudge the mammary slits.
 The nipple is released, and the mother provides milk to the calf.

 I found this interesting and wanted to find out some more information.
 If you want to find out more, please read on.

 How Do Whales Breastfeed?

-Many ocean mammals have evolved and developed unique mechanisms that enable them to survive in their environments.
-In the case of the whale, they need their own mechanisms of breastfeeding.
-Whales are surrounded by water, and breastfeeding in this kind of environment is not an easy occurrence.
+Many ocean mammals have evolved and developed unique mechanisms to survive in their environments.
+In the case of the whale, they need to breastfeed.
+Whales are surrounded by water, and breastfeeding in this environment is difficult.

 Do Whales Produce Milk?

 Whales are sea mammals and possess the typical characteristics of all mammals.
 Whales have mammary glands and produce milk to feed their young.
-Milk has high concentrations of fat which is essential for young whales to grow fat to keep them warm.
+Milk has high-fat concentrations, essential for young whales to grow fat to keep them warm.

-Depending on the whale species, the calves require plenty of milk to grow and stay healthy.
-Generally, a young calf can consume approximately 10 percent of its body weight per day in milk.
-The blue whale is the largest whale species, and females can produce over 200 liters of milk in a single day .
+The calves require plenty of milk to grow and stay healthy, depending on the whale species.
+Generally, a young calf can consume approximately 10 percent of its body weight daily in milk.
+The blue whale is the most enormous; females can produce over 200 liters of milk daily.

 Do Whales Have Nipples?

 Whales do have nipples, but they are not extended on the outside as in humans.
 Nipples can also be found on most male whales as well.
-Whales spend their entire life inside the water, so nipples and breasts outside would not be the best place.
+Whales spend their entire life inside the water, so nipples and breasts outside the body would not be the best place.